Ellie Bravo-Young: Club career

-Wheeler was drafted 18th overall by the Kansas City Current in the second round of the 2024 NWSL Draft, the team's highest pick of the night.
+Bravo-Young was drafted 18th overall by the Kansas City Current in the second round of the 2024 NWSL Draft, the team's highest pick of the night.
 She was signed to a one-year contract with the option to extend another year.
-Wheeler made her professional debut on March 16, 2024, starting and playing all 90 minutes in the season opener against the Portland Thorns as the Current inaugurated their newly built CPKC Stadium.
+She made her professional debut on March 16, 2024, starting and playing the entire match in a season-opening win over the Portland Thorns as the Current inaugurated their newly built CPKC Stadium.
 She scored her first professional goal in the game, putting away a loose ball in the penalty area for the Current's second in a 5–4 victory.
-On August 27, she signed a four-year contract extension, tying her to Kansas City through 2028.
-She made 23 regular-season appearances as a rookie as the Current placed fourth in the standings.
+On August 27, she signed a four-year extension, keeping her under contract through 2028.
+She made 23 regular-season appearances as a rookie, starting 14, and scored 1 goal as the Current placed fourth in the standings.
 She played the entirety of their two playoff games, a 1–0 quarterfinal win over the North Carolina Courage and a 3–2 semifinal defeat to the Orlando Pride.

-On August 23, 2025, Wheeler was involved in both goals in a 2–0 win at the Portland Thorns, scoring a header on Izzy Rodriguez's cross and providing a long assist to Temwa Chawinga.
-She played in 21 games and scored 1 goal in the 2025 regular season, helping the Current win the NWSL Shield with the best record in the league.
+On August 23, 2025, Bravo-Young had two goal involvements with a header goal from Izzy Rodriguez's cross and a long assist to Temwa Chawinga in a 2–0 road win over the Portland Thorns.
+She played in 21 games, starting 15, and scored 1 goal in the 2025 regular season, helping the Current win the NWSL Shield with the best record in the league.
 The team set multiple NWSL records including most points, most wins, and fewest goals allowed in a season.
-In the playoff quarterfinals, Wheeler scored a desperately needed goal to level the game 1–1 against Gotham FC in the 90+6th minute – the latest equalizer in NWSL playoff history – but lost 2–1 in extra time.
+In the playoff quarterfinals, she scored a desperately needed goal to level the game 1–1 against Gotham FC in the 90+6th minute – the latest equalizer in NWSL playoff history – but lost 2–1 in extra time.

 International career

-Wheeler was called into training camp with the United States under-17 team in July 2018.
+Bravo-Young was called into training camp with the United States under-17 team in July 2018.
 She played for the under-19 team in a friendly tournament in Spain in February–March 2020.
 She played for the under-23 team against NWSL teams in the 2023 preseason.

 Personal life

-Wheeler is the daughter of Scott and Nicole Wheeler and has two brothers.
-Wheeler got engaged to Olympic wrestler Roman Bravo-Young on March 15, 2025.
+Bravo-Young is the daughter of Scott and Nicole Wheeler and has two brothers.
+She got engaged to Olympic wrestler Roman Bravo-Young on March 15, 2025.
 He proposed to her on the field at CPKC Stadium after the Current's season-opening victory over the Portland Thorns.
+The couple married in Tucson, Arizona, on December 27, 2025.